arffsaad/shopeeautocoin/README.md

 * This program helps the you to collect shopee coins everyday at your preferred time of choosing.
 This can be set during first time setup.

+### UPDATE V1.0:
+The script now uses its own data-directory, copied from localappdata.
+Now the script can run regardless of any chrome window currently running.

 ## PREREQUISITES:

 * Python 3.9 (any latest version will do)
 * Google Chrome (latest version)

-## UPDATE V1.0:
-The script now uses its own data-directory, copied from localappdata, now the script can run regardless of any chrome window currently running.

 ## SETUP: